Tu sei qui

 13:05 - 13:30 Questions and answers

-14:30 – 16:00 - Rountable with key stakeholders (concrete output: proposal of joint actions and key steps to be undertaken to sensitize governments and other key players on the importance of reducing cancer inequalities)
+14:30 – 16:00 - Roundtable with key stakeholders (MoU for joint actions and key steps for raising awareness among governments and other key players on the importance of reducing cancer inequalities)